krishaamer/green-filter-research/research/literature/sustainability.md

 ### Carbon Inequality {#carbon-inequality}

--   “while one-tenth of the global population is responsible for nearly half of all emissions, half of the population emits less than 12% of it” Chancel (2022)
+-   Chancel (2022) suggests “while one-tenth of the global population is responsible for nearly half of all emissions, half of the population emits less than 12% of it”.

 ### Actionable Insights {#actionable-insights}